Optimal Scaling Needs Optimal Norm

 While we are confident that the scaling rules in Sec.~\ref{sec:optimal-lr-bs} hold at even larger scales, we still don't know why they are induced in this form, very much resembling square-root and 1/4-power laws.
 Moreover, how do these rules connect with our main finding, a necessary condition of scaling trajectory in (data, model) axes to have the same constant value — or one might say, to remain on a \textit{manifold} \citep{bernstein2025manifolds}.
 At this point more new questions arise:

-\begin{itemize} \item Why does optimal norm transfer?
+\begin{itemize}[itemsep=2.5pt, topsep=0pt] \item Why does optimal norm transfer?
 It is puzzling what makes the optimal scaling trajectory remain on the constant norm manifold, as well as what defines its structure. \item What is the reason behind optimal scaling rules?
 While we show how to set hyperparameters optimally, there is something missing in the norm perspective to explain it. \item Which norm is exactly optimal?
-We paid most of our attention to $\lVert \mW_\mathrm{out} \rVert_{\mathrm{RMS} \to \infty}$, but are the observed phenomena really specific to this one only?
-And to the Scion optimizer only? \item How can the constant norm condition be leveraged?
+We paid most of our attention to $\lVert \mW_\mathrm{out} \rVert_{\mathrm{RMS} \to \infty}$, but are the observed phenomena really specific to this one only? \item How can the constant norm condition be leveraged?
 It looks like a naturally emerging inductive bias that one can take advantage of to optimize the training process. \end{itemize}

-We don't yet have answers to those questions, but we believe our study scratches the surface of exciting phenomena that remain to be fully understood.
+We don't yet have answers to those questions, but we believe our study scratches the surface of exciting phenomena to be further understood.